NelzkieCoder/CodeWave/_posts/articles/en/2017-11-15-Java-Abstraction.md

     }
 }
 ```
 There isn't much difference to our [inherticane]({% post_url 2017-11-11-Java-Inheritance %}) code.
 We only add the keyword **abstract** here.
 But with abstract class also comes **abstract method.** In our example, every animal make different noises.
 Cat "meows" and the dog "woofs".
 Ofcourse these implementation are specific  only for derived classes of animal class.
 We also want  to make sure that if one of our angels(keep in mind you are a so called "god" in our story here) decided to make their own animal we want them to make a noise as well.
-So we make this MakeNoise() a requirement when creating an animal.
+So we make this MakeNoise() a **REQUIREMENT** when creating an animal.
 How do we do it?
 Well we use **abstract** method.

 `  protected abstract void MakeNoise();`